 Costs for higher configurations (i.e., a configuration with a higher Pmin) are cumulative with respect to lower configurations.
 The CAISO broadly considers two types of MSG resources.
 The first is represented by distinct peakers, steam turbines or machines (such as pumps) while the second is duct firing capacity paired with distinct peakers or turbines.
 For a peaker, steam turbine or similar machine, the configurations reflect separate, modular machines.
 For example, configuration 1 reflects running one turbine while configuration 2 reflects running two turbines.
 Therefore, configuration 2 is approximately double the cost of configuration 1.
-As described in greater detail below, the Proxy Transition Cost is calculated as the cost difference between the Start-Up Costs of the two (from and to) configurations for feasible transitions.
+As described in greater detail below, the transition cost is calculated as the cost difference between the start-up costs of the two configurations.

 For MSG resources with duct firing capability, the costs do not uniformly increase from configuration 1 to 2 or from 3 to 4.
 Unlike starting a separate plant, there is an increase in fuel input to transition to duct firing when the combustion turbine is operating at 85 percent of capacity and small incremental increases in the costs due to the change in the configuration Pmin.
 Costs in the higher configuration reflecting duct firing should be cumulative of the costs of the lower configuration reflecting the combustion turbine.
-As described in greater detail below, the Proxy Transition Cost is the cost difference between the two configuration Start-Up Costs for feasible transitions and would reflect the small cost increase for reaching duct firing configuration.
+As described in greater detail below, the transition cost is the cost difference between the two configuration start costs and would reflect the small cost increase for reaching duct firing configuration.

-Step 2: CAISO uses submitted data to calculate Default Transition Cost Bids
+Step 2: CAISO uses submitted data to calculate transition cost bid caps